UZ9/OSRS-Flipping-Discord-Bot/README.md

 2. Go to the Discord Developer Panel and generate a token for your bot.
 3. Replace the token in config.json with your own token.
 4. Run the bot by doing "node index.js"

+# TODO
+[ ] Redo command setup to be handled with multiple classes [x] Add optional max and price parameters
+[ ] Finish README
+[ ] Add optional notifications for an item
+[ ] Combine both RS APIs into one instead of separate (fix inconsistencies) [ ] Format messages